wmedrano/wmedrano.dev/content/posts/moving-back-to-emacs.md

 **So what does this leave me with...**

-I still have the bandwidth to focus on smaller efforts.
-This involves writing this blog post and sharpening my Emacs Lisp skills.
 Weirdly enough, my observation has been that I don't have the energy for a large rewarding personal project but I do have the energy to muck around with Emacs and Emacs Lisp.
+So, I'll probably be spending some time with smaller projects, which includes maintaining my Emacs setup.

 ## Challenges {#EmacsChallenges-5m4c0q201uj0}